-New Real-Time Architecture and UI Innovations in Veeva CRM Deliver Information to Any Device for Greater Field Productivity | Taiwan News
+New Real-time Architecture and UI Innovations in Veeva CRM Deliver Information to Any Device for Greater Field Productivity | Taiwan News

 “Veeva continues to deliver industry-first capabilities that help customers improve their execution and productivity,” said Arno Sosna, general manager of Veeva CRM.
 “Veeva CRM keeps information in sync and provides a seamless mobile experience that helps field teams work at the speed of business and take action from anywhere with the device of their choice.”

+In other news today, Veeva introduced a next-generation commercial data warehouse with a packaged cloud software solution for life sciences that is analytics and artificial intelligence-ready.
+Read our press release to learn more.

-The Veeva CRM Sunrise user interface is expected to be available this summer for Apple iOS and early 2019 for Windows OS.
+The Veeva CRM Sunrise UI is expected to be available this summer for Apple iOS and early 2019 for Windows OS.
 Real-time sync for Veeva CRM is expected to be available for Apple iOS in fall 2018.

-Additional Information For more on Veeva CRM, visit: veeva.com/eu/CRM Connect with Veeva on LinkedIn: linkedin.com/company/veeva-systems Follow @Veeva_EU on Twitter: twitter.com/veeva_eu Like Veeva on Facebook: facebook.com/veevasystems

-About Veeva Systems Veeva Systems Inc. is a leader in cloud-based software for the global life sciences industry.
+Veeva Systems Inc. is a leader in cloud-based software for the global life sciences industry.
 Committed to innovation, product excellence, and customer success, Veeva has more than 600 customers, ranging from the world's largest pharmaceutical companies to emerging biotechs.
 Veeva is headquartered in the San Francisco Bay Area, with offices in Europe, Asia, and Latin America.
-For more information, visit www.veeva.com/eu.
+For more information, visit veeva.com.

 roger.villareal@veeva.com